Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 • Easy automation builder.
 Visual automation builder that connects emails, SMS, push notifications and WhatsApp campaigns;

 • AI capabilities.
-Writes email copy, analyzes campaigns, and segments your audience to speed up your operations;
+Writes email copy, analyzes campaigns, and segments your audience to speed up your operations, including subject line optimization;

 • Push notification support.
 Supports mobile and web push notifications for re-engagement campaigns.